 Attempting An At Home Repair Voids The Warranty

 In many cases (no pun intended), removing the back of the watch to reveal the inner workings will void the warranty of your timepiece.
 Especially with high-end watches like Rolex, it is standard practice for the skilled watchmaker manufacturer to offer a warranty.
 Usually, the warranty is good for all parts (minus normal wear and tear) for about five years; with additional warranties on certain parts and mechanisms.

 Voiding the warranty doesn't mean that your watch is worthless; it's still a very valuable high-end accessory.
 What a voided warranty does mean is an inability to have your watch repaired for free with the manufacturer, even if the root issue is not your fault.

 Work With A Licensed Professional For Best Results

 Wondering how much is it to repair Rolex watch or how to repair a Rolex watch band?
 At CJ Charles, we recommend that you work through our watch repair shop for all fixes and repairs on your luxury timepiece.
 Whether the watch is being sent back into the factory because it is under warranty, or whether CJ Charles is doing the repair or the replacement, you can be sure that your watch and your warranty are protected with CJ Charles.

 Only two entities have the ability to repair your watch without voiding the warranty: the manufacturer and any authorized distributor/dealer/approved repair specialist.
-CJ Charles is an approved repair specialist and a distributor, so your luxury watch is always safe in our capable hands.
+CJ Charles, one of the certified Cartier watch dealers, is also an approved repair specialist and a distributor, so your luxury watch is always safe in our capable hands.

 Let's look at some of the pros and cons of fixing a watch at home versus sending it in for a watch repair service: